simogasp/tp_raytracing/README.md

 ### Render a second sphere (maybe a floor)

-To simulate the presence of a floor, we can add a material to the scene in [App.cpp](src/raytracing/gui/App.cpp) (color example : gray, shinyness : midShinyness, roughness : fullRoughness) and a floor sphere at `floorPos` and a radius of 1000.
+To simulate the presence of a floor, we can add a material to the scene in [App.cpp](src/raytracing/gui/App.cpp) (color example : gray, shininess : midshininess, roughness : fullRoughness) and a floor sphere at `floorPos` and a radius of 1000.

 ### Introduction to Ray tracer pipeline